gewesp/cpp-lib/README.md

   The build should work, but installation of requirements may be different to Ubuntu.
 Maintainers welcome.

+## Continuous Integration (CI)

+* TBD: Implement and document here
+* Keep `.gitlab-ci.yml` minimal.
+Ideally, it should just call `run-all-tests.sh`, possibly for debug and release.

 ## Using cpp-lib in your own code

   Headers for client code are in include/cpp-lib and include/cpp-lib/sys.